← All stories

 Scene 3 / 7

-At the ravine's edge they all stopped short.
-Ahead a deep gorge, so wide there was no crossing it!
-The green woods beckoned across the gap, but between lay only empty air.
-Fire behind, gorge ahead.
-Even Laphu, the finest jumper of all, looked down and shivered “Even… even I can't leap that far.”
+At the canyon's edge they all stopped short.
+Ahead, a gap so wide there was no leaping it.
+Fire behind, empty air in front.
+Even the boldest jumper of them all began to shake.
+"Even… even I could never jump that far."

 Scene 4 / 7

-Bir's eyes measured the gorge.
-He tied a long cane-vine round his waist, fixed his gaze on the far tree, and leaped with all his might whoosh!
-His hands caught the far branch, his feet held fast on this side.
-He stretched his own body taut across the chasm a living bridge!
-“Come step on my back and cross.
-Don't be afraid!”
+The old king tied a vine round his waist and leaped with every last bit of his strength whoosh!
+His hands caught the far branch; his feet clung to this one.
+He stretched his own body tight across the canyon a living bridge.
+"Come step onto my back and cross!"

 Scene 5 / 7

 One by one the monkeys climbed onto the king's back.
-Thud… thud… thud… one foot… another foot… on their little feet they dashed across.
-Bir's arms burned, his back bent under the weight but he clenched his teeth and held on.
-“Don't be scared go faster!” he panted.
+Patter, patter, patter little feet went racing across to the safe side.
+The king's arms burned and his back sagged under the weight, but he gritted his teeth and held fast.

 Scene 6 / 7